 - Joint overuse due to intensive training

-- Car accident or any other impact can cause cartilage slit away from its socket
+- A car accident or any other impact can cause cartilage slit away from its socket

 - Lack of flexibility and strength in bones and muscles

-- Poor or inefficient training program, the muscles are not properly conditioned for high level of training
+- A poor or inefficient training program, the muscles are not properly conditioned for a high level of training

 - Poor posture may shift weight towards one side, a problem in other parts of the body may put extra pressure in the hip bones.

-- Weak joints and or frail body structure, natural tendency to damage
+- Weak joints and or frail body structure, a natural tendency to damage

 - Wrong footwear may cause incorrect balance or posture